Molly is a drug that used to be the powder or crystal form of MDMA, or Ecstasy

 Here are nine things everyone should know about this rapidly changing party drug:

 1. What is Molly?

 Someone who buys or takes Molly now is probably ingesting dangerous synthetic drugs that have not been tested and are produced in widely varying strengths.
-The DEA says only 13% of the Molly seized in New York state the last four years actually contained any MDMA, and even then it often was mixed with other drugs.
+The DEA says that only 13% of the Molly seized in New York state the past four years actually contained any MDMA, and even then, it often was mixed with other drugs.
 The drugs frequently found in Molly are Methylone, MDPV, 4-MEC, 4-MMC, Pentedrone and MePP.

 2. What does Molly do?

 The lab-created chemicals mimic the effects of MDMA; most of them are central nervous system stimulants that cause euphoric highs.
 They can also cause a rapid heartbeat, high blood pressure, blood vessel constriction and sweating, and they can prevent the body from regulating temperature.
 Some of the chemicals have been reported to cause intense, prolonged panic attacks, psychosis and seizures.

 After they wear off, the chemicals can cause devastating depression.
 Several of these compounds have caused deaths.